IcaliaLabs/guides/best_practices/CODE_REVIEWER_GUIDE.md

 * When there is room for improving, indicate what the current code is lacking of, what the problems are, and give ideas on how to improve.

 * When requesting changes, enumerate the main TODOs in the final comment.

+## Accept PR checklist

+When a PR is finally ready to be accepted:

+* Include a cool, encouraging final comment.
+Maybe also further reading/actions.

+* **Use squash & merge **

+* Delete the branch **ONLY** if the accepted PR screen on Github allows you to do it.
+Never nuke it directly from Git (i.e. using `git push --delete origin the-branch`)